newjersey/navigator.business.nj.gov/content/src/fundings/film-tax-credit.md

   credit to incentivize production companies to film content in New Jersey.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Film Tax Credit Program provides a transferable credit against the corporation business tax and the gross income tax to incentivize production companies to film content in New Jersey.
+  The Film Tax Credit Program provides you a transferable credit against the corporation business tax and the gross income tax to incentivize your production company to film content in New Jersey.

 callToActionLink: https://www.njeda.com/film
 callToActionText: Learn more
 fundingType: tax credit